 - Texture and stability compromises (because the matrix is overloaded)

-Manufacturing takeaway: the menopause gummy that scales well is usually the one that stays disciplined-potent enough to be credible, but not so overloaded that it becomes unstable or unpleasant to take.
+Manufacturing takeaway: The menopause gummy that scales well is the one that stays disciplined.
+Potent enough to be credible, but not so overloaded that it becomes unstable or unpleasant.

 Gummies are a moisture system, not a dry supplement